 If you buy any of our suggestions contained in this list of the best GoPro accessories, you'll certainly need some way to store and transport them all.

 We recommend AmazonBasics' carrying case, which can hold two GoPros, miscellaneous mounts, a smart remote, filters and cables, all for less than $18.
 If you got excited when you read this list and started shopping heavily, maybe even consider a second case to house the accessories — at such an affordable price, you really can't go wrong.
 However, if you are just getting started and have less gear or are trying to keep everything compact, you might prefer the small or extra small versions.

 Without power, there can be no epic footage, making extra batteries a “must have” on our list of the best GoPro accessories.
 Having extra batteries in your bag makes sure that the red flashing battery symbol is not the reason you missed capturing that once-in-a-lifetime event.

 GoPro sells a dual battery charger that also acts as a case to keep the battery contacts clean when not in use.
 It comes with one extra battery but has slots to charge two batteries simultaneously — and you can recharge your first battery while using the second.
 The best part is you can connect the charger to a power bank you have on hand and connect it via USB in your pocket or backpack.

-The newest GoPro Hero9 Black has a battery that's both a different size and capacity to earlier models.
+The GoPro Hero10 Black and GoPro Hero9 Black have a battery that's both a different size and capacity to earlier models.
 As a result, the batteries for the Hero10 and Hero9 Black are incompatible with earlier GoPros, and vice versa.
 The GoPro9 extra battery and charger is $49.99 on Amazon.